priyadarshan/steckemacs/README.md

 # Steckemacs - Steckerhalter's Emacs Configuration

-To use this setup it's best you have Emacs 24 or later.
+To use this setup please use Emacs 24 or later.
 Older versions might not work properly.

 Most importantly this setup pulls in a lot of packages via ELPA as described in my blog: http://postmomentum.ch/blog/201304/steckemacs